 “Or would you rather play a game with them?”
 He motioned to the little kids.
 “They’re at about your skill level.”

 “Then you have to be my partner in figure skating for a little bit.”
-She laughed as she watched him send her a small glare.
+She laughed when he glared at her.

 “No. That’s, like, bitch skating.”